-A free Windows application for editing FRED files
+A Windows application for editing FRED files

 The FRED Editor by Scaled Analytics is a Windows application that allows you to edit XML-based Flight Recorder Electronic Documentation (FRED) files.